01:146:356 SYSTEMS PHYSIOLOGY

 Course content will include a survey of most of the major organ systems

-Course URL On Sakai Rutgers portal and it will be available on the first day of classes.
+A Canvas course site will be available on the first day of classes.

 The specific goal of this course is to develop the student's knowledge and understanding of the organ systems and human body physiology.
 Students should be able to identify the operational physiological mechanisms of most body systems and their function.
 It is also expected that the students understand the unique role of each organ and organ systems in maintaining homeostasis and that they distinguish between important physiologic concepts such as the steady state and dynamic equilibrium.
 The students should be able to integrate knowledge of the major organ function with the complexity of the systems.